Garden AdviceHow to Prune Trees and Shrubs

 If you have any fruit trees, now is the time to prune them.
 Get rid of any dead, sick or damaged wood.
 If you spot any crossing or rubbing branches, make sure to cut off the weaker ones.
 Before you start playing Edward Scissorhands, put on some gloves and buy yourself some sharp tools.
 Take note to cut the branches at a downwards angle, so the rain can freely run off them.
 This way you prevent rotting.

 As you can see, winter gardening can be quite a tedious task, so why not leave it to the professionals?
 We here at Fantastic Services offer garden design and landscaping services which can save you a lot of time and back pains!
 It doesn’t matter if your project is big or small!
 From the creation of whole garden planting schemes featuring variable plants and colours depending on the season to just planting a few trees – we can do it all!

 From the romantic Forget-me-nots to the funny looking Witch hazel, here is the complete list of winter flowering plants perfect for the outdoors:

-There is no need for store-bought spices to spruce up your kitchen endeavors when you can have these herbs to grow in the winter:
+There is no need for store-bought spices to spruce up your kitchen endeavours when you can have these herbs to grow in the winter:

-If you favor hanging baskets because of garden space limitations and want to have them even during the winter, check this list of plants that strive in the cold:
+If you favour hanging baskets because of garden space limitations and want to have them even during the winter, check this list of plants that strive in the cold:

 Like to grow your own vegetables?
 Here are some tasty plants that are ideal for winter gardening in cold frames: